Circular Reasoning

 Mathematical deductions can also feel circular when the conclusion is already latent in the axioms.
 That's what deduction is.
 The difference is whether the argument is extracting a non-obvious implication of starting points the listener accepts, or just restating the thing in dispute.

-Ask for the next step independent of the conclusion.
-"Without assuming [the thing we're debating], what would convince a skeptic that it's true?"
-If every answer routes back through the conclusion, the argument is circular, and the speaker may not have noticed.
-Often they're as surprised as you are.
+If you're on the receiving end, ask for the next step independent of the conclusion.
+"Without assuming X, what would convince a skeptic of it?"
+If every answer routes back through X, the loop has been named, and the speaker often hadn't noticed.